ACINQ/eclair-mobile/README.md

 ## Installation

-The wallet is available on [Google Play](https://play.google.com/store/apps/details?id=fr.acinq.eclair.wallet).
+The wallet is available on [Google Play](https://play.google.com/store/apps/details?id=fr.acinq.eclair.wallet), you can also download APKs from the [releases page](https://github.com/ACINQ/eclair-wallet/releases).

 ## Wallet Limitations

-- The wallet is still experimental.
-Bugs, crashes and backward incompatibilities should be expected.

 - Works only on Bitcoin Testnet.